narendersurabhi/ai-agents-portfolio/README.md

 * **Schema enforcement** – Each route validates inputs and outputs via the JSON Schemas in `schemas/`, surfacing a `400` with `schema_error` when enforcement fails.
 * **Tooling and agents** – Deterministic helpers in [`agents/tools.py`](agents/tools.py) feed structured context into the agents defined under `configs/agents/`, which execute through the `BaseAgent` wrapper in [`agents/base.py`](agents/base.py).
-* **Observability** – The middleware in `app/main.py` captures latency metrics and structured events for both successful and error paths, ensuring downstream monitoring captures guardrail outcomes and token spend.
+* **Observability & HITL** – The middleware in `app/main.py` captures latency metrics and structured events, while handoff decisions are funneled through `HandoffPublisher` so reviewers or downstream systems can react in near-real time.

 ### Observability & Cost Controls